MicrosoftDocs/sql-docs/docs/machine-learning/known-issues-for-sql-server-machine-learning-services.md

 ### 23. Precision loss for money/numeric/decimal/bigint data types

-Executing an R script with `sp_execute_external_scripts` allows money, numeric, decimal, and bigint data types as input data.
-However, because they are converted to float internally, they suffer a precision loss with values that are very high or have decimal point values.
+Executing an R script with `sp_execute_external_script` allows money, numeric, decimal, and bigint data types as input data.
+However, because they are converted to R's numeric type, they suffer a precision loss with values that are very high or have decimal point values.

 + **money**: Sometimes cent values would be imprecise and a warning would be issued: *Warning: unable to precisely represent cents values*.
-+ **numeric/decimal**: `sp_execute_external_scripts` with an R script does not support the full range of those data types and would alter the last few decimal digits especially those with fraction.
++ **numeric/decimal**: `sp_execute_external_script` with an R script does not support the full range of those data types and would alter the last few decimal digits especially those with fraction.
 + **bigint**: R only support up to 53-bit integers and then it will start to have precision loss.

 ## Python script execution issues